Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Traffic Modeling --- The Optimal Velocity Model

 \section{Traffic Modeling --- The Optimal Velocity Model}

-We now turn to the equation-free analysis of a system that illustrates perfectly the framework of the general convergence theorem \ref{thm:conv}.
+We now turn to the equation-free analysis of a system that fits into the framework of implicit equation-free analysis.
+We will perform some of the typical tasks listed in Section~\ref{sec:implicit} and apply the implicit equation-free analysis introduced in Sections~\ref{sec:implicit} and \ref{sec:thm}.

 We consider $N$ cars driving around a ring road of length $L$.
-The individual drivers' behavior is assumed to be uniform and deterministic, modelled by the optimal velocity model \cite{Bando1995} of the form
+The individual drivers' behavior is assumed to be uniform and deterministic, modeled by an optimal velocity model \cite{Bando1995} of the form

 where $x_n$ is the position of car $n$, $\tau$ is the inertia of the driver and car, and $V$ is an optimal velocity function, prescribing the preferred speed of the driver depending on the distance to the car in front (the \emph{headway}).
 The ring road implies periodic boundary conditions in space